In the UK, we’re lucky to have so many challenging and picturesque rock climbing locations on our doorstep.

 There’s something for everyone, whether you’re a novice or an expert and whether you’re into trad climbing or bouldering.

 We’ve chosen 9 amazing outdoor rock climbing locations in the UK, from Cornwall to northwest Scotland.

 We’ve also included the difficulty levels of certain crags in brackets, where possible.

 Let’s start with the trad climbing locations…

 Land’s End, Cornwall

 Land’s End, the most westerly point of mainland England, is renowned for its towering cliffs and entrancing sea views.

-There are 181 climbs here, including Longships Wall (E3) and the Land’s End Long Climb, a VDiff route featuring several interesting pitches.
+There are 181 climbs here, including Longships Wall (E3) and the Land’s End Long Climb, a VDiff route featuring several interesting pitches for beginners.